rohanyg/Bank-Customer-Churn-Analysis/README.md

 # Bank-Customer-Churn-Analysis
 In this project , we aim to perform the data analysis on bank customers data to identify the reasons why customers leave the bank.
-Tools used for the analysis are Power BI and SQL.
+Tools used for the analysis are Power BI, SQL and Excel.

 ## Table of Contents
 - [Project Overview](#project-overview)